 - Le Lapin Saute.
 This was a big disappointment for me, both the food and the service.
 It was one of the most “popular” restaurants in Quebec City and not just for gluten-free food.
 I specifically asked for the gluten-fee menu and I felt like the server was educated (enough) to get things right.
 We had a 4:00 dinner reservation so it wasn’t very busy.
 Le Lapin has a separate gluten-free menu and things are clearly noted on there what is removed when you order gluten-free.

 For an appetizer, we ordered the cheese plate.
-I didn’t realize until after I finished eating that it had caramelized nuts on it, which should have been taken off when ordering gluten-free.
-Then for our main we ordered the sampler plate and the cassoulet which came with a sausage and bacon (bacon should have been removed when gluten-free).
+I didn’t realize until after I finished eating that it had caramelized nuts on it, which should have been taken off when ordering gluten-free, according to their menu.
+Then for our main we ordered the sampler plate and the cassoulet which came with a sausage and bacon (bacon should have been removed when ordering gluten-free, according to their menu).
 Brian actually noticed the bacon so we talked to the waitress and she went to the kitchen.
 Literally 10 seconds later a new one came out which always makes me question if they actually made a new one or if they just took the bacon out.
 I tested with my Nima and it came back with gluten found.
 This is where it went downhill…fast.

 Then on my way out, I stopped at the hostess stand at the front of the restaurant to talk to the manager again.
 She was actually arguing with another couple so I had a feeling it wasn’t going to go well when I needed to talk with her.
 I asked that she follow-up with someone about checking on the sausages and if they are actually gluten-free.
 She basically started arguing with me and said that I should talk with management because my voice would be heard better than hers.
 Well, that’s crappy.
 This is a prominent restaurant group in Quebec City and after the way that my situation went (and apparently, how they train and treat their employees), I wouldn’t recommend any of the restaurants.
 Not only that, but they have trouble with their gluten-free foods, so that’s kind of a big deal to me.